project-lux/lux-middletier/test/endpoints/test-data-providers/README.md

 # Test Data Providers

-This module provides a flexible interface for importing test data from various sources when generating Excel templates for endpoint testing.
+This module provides a flexible interface for importing test data from various sources when generating test configuration spreadsheets for endpoint testing.

 ## Overview